Company Detail

 Stockton-on-Tees Borough Council prides itself on being a great place to work where staff are trusted, valued and supported to make a positive contribution at work.

 We offer an excellent total reward package, including: A competitive salary of up to £37,280 27 days annual leave per year rising to 32 with 5 years service (plus bank holidays).
 Ability to purchase additional leave is also available.
 Generous Pension Scheme through the LGPS with ability to pay extra and plan for retirement.
-Access to a number of other employee benefits including learning & development opportunities, a car lease scheme, discounts at high street and online retailers, an employee assistance programme and physiotherapy services.
+Access to a number of other employee benefits including learning & development opportunities, discounts at high street and online retailers, access to online GP appointments, an employee assistance programme and physiotherapy services.

 For more information about working for Stockton-on-Tees Borough Council, please visit the Careers section on our website: